 The sooner financial aid outsourcing takes its long-awaited retirement, the better off everyone will be.
 How do I know?
 I worked for years in that very industry.

 Very early in my career, I had the privilege of structuring and managing the largest student financial aid outsourcing in the history of the universe (no lie).
 Then I went on to build a company that today drives student financial success at more than 500 colleges and universities across the U.S.

 I know the awful truths about financial aid outsourcing–where they’ve buried the proverbial bodies–and it isn’t pretty.

 Awful Truth #1: Outsourcing Doesn’t Make Your Student Experience Better

 Nobody cares as much about your students as you do.
-A winning financial aid process is one that delivers the very best student experience and puts the student first every.single.time.
+A winning financial aid process is one that drives student financial success and puts the student first every.single.time.
 Outsourcing contracts are generally labor-driven propositions—and that doesn’t yield the best experience for today’s students.
-Well-designed, mobile-friendly, highly personalized software makes this possible, not people-driven outsourcing services.
+Well-designed, mobile-friendly, highly personalized, student-centric software makes this possible.

 Awful Truth #2: Outsourcing Inherently Leads to Under-Investment

 Outsourcing vendors follow a model I call “Your mess for less.”
 Schools that outsource usually do so because their processes are broken or they don’t have the right people or technology in place.
 Outsourcing contracts almost always have fee caps on them so vendors make more money when they spend less on labor.
 It is a rotten equation and ALWAYS leads to under-investment.
-The future of financial aid is in mobile, highly-personalized, software driven processes.
+The future of financial aid is in mobile, highly-personalized, student financial success enablement.

 Awful Truth #3: Outsourcing Equals Captivity